dis-sg/dis-sg.github.io/_posts/2025-06-15-singapore-international-schools-branding.md

 <figcaption> <a href="https://www.facebook.com/photo/?fbid=319167196912977&set=a.220940143402350" target="_blank">(Source)</a></figcaption>
 </figure>

 A few questions.
 Firstly, why is there a British flag?
 Hopefully someone informed them that Singapore is no longer a colony.
 Secondly, why does the globe highlight the Indian Ocean instead of any of the three countries whose flags are on the logo?
-It’s a bizarre collage of mismatched elements.
+It is a bizarre collage of mismatched elements.

 <figure>
 <img src="https://i.imgur.com/4A9HUCo.png" alt="">